dperique/kube-mini-cloud/kube-stack/README.md

 aribitrary uses.
 I'm curious how to can be used to supplement our Openstack cluster for general VM use.

-## Creating the Kube Stack Kubernetes cluster
+## Create the Kube Stack Kubernetes cluster

 In my case, I use kubespray v2.7.0.
 You can use any tool to build the Kubernetes cluster including kubeadm, etc.